 Crowds & Costs

-In terms of tourist numbers, March is a great time to visit Morocco.
-Most major destinations see growing numbers of visitors as winter turns to spring, but nothing compared to the high season that's coming: you can enjoy exploring the cities, the mountains, and the desert without major crowds.
+Most major destinations see growing numbers of visitors as winter turns to spring, but nothing compared to the coming high season: you can enjoy exploring the cities, the mountains, and the desert without major crowds.
 Be aware, however, that if Easter happens to fall in March, you'll encounter crowds of holiday-goers around big cities and attractions that are easily accessible to travelers coming in for the weekend.

 Where to Go

-It's also a great time for hiking in the Rif Mountains or High Atlas Mountains, as long as you're prepared for the possibility of rain, and to explore the Sahara Desert without too many tourists around.
+It's also a great time to hike in the Rif mountains or the High Atlas mountains, as long as you're prepared for the possibility of rain, and to explore the Sahara Desert without too many tourists.

 Plan your trip to Morocco